YazanJ/EventShotPrivacyPolicy/README.md

 **8. Limitation of Liability**

-To the fullest extent permitted by law, [Your Name] shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from:
+To the fullest extent permitted by law, EventShot or its creator shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from:

 - Your use or inability to use the service.
 - Any unauthorized access to or use of our servers and/or any personal information stored therein.